BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 > - Provide details on how these issues were diagnosed and resolved.
 > - If any difficulties remain unresolved, explain the impact on the project and any mitigation strategies used to minimise their effect.
 > - Reflect on what you would do differently in future projects to avoid similar issues.
+>> can this be included in the process subtitle??

 ## Outcomes